torproject/newsletter/README.md

 # Archive

-If you're looking for past newsletters, you can browse the archive [here](https://newsletter.torproject.org/).
+If you're looking for past newsletters, you can browse the archive [here](https://newsletter.torproject.org/) (see under 'Archive').